ossdhaval/mysite/source/while-coding/git-commands.md

  create mode 100644 Jenkinsfile

+`git fetch <remote>` brings all data about that remote to your local machine, including references of new branches that are created on remote server by others.

+`git fetch <remote> <branch>` brings data from remote only about a particular branch.

-Using git fetch and merge instead of pull:
+### Using git fetch and merge instead of pull:

-While the git fetch command will fetch all the changes on the server that you don’t have yet, it will not modify your working directory at all.
+While the `git fetch <remote>` command will fetch all the changes on the server that you don’t have yet, it will not modify your working directory at all.
 It will simply get the data for you and let you merge it yourself.
 However, there is a command called git pull which is essentially a git fetch immediately followed by a git merge in most cases.